top of page

 Hair Dryers and Etc

-If you want to take your own hairdryer because you don’t trust what type you’ll find supplied by the hotel or ship (or airbnb), then here is some information about what to take.
+If you want to take your own hairdryer because you don’t trust what type you’ll find supplied by the hotel or ship, then here is some information about what to take.

 The Nitty Gritty